LLNL/thicket/docs/publications.rst

 Posters
 =======

-- Dragana Gbric.
+- Dragana Grbic.
 Integrating HPCToolkit with Tools for Automated Analysis.
 Presented at SC '24.
 Best Poster Candidate.

 - Befikir Bogale.
 Cluster-based Methodology for Characterizing the Performance of Portable Applications.
 Presented at SC '24.